UK swings austerity axe but spares key welfare scheme, police

 Debt was predicted to be 82.5 percent of national income this year, down from 83.6 percent at the time of Osborne's annual budget in July.

-The finance minister also lowered his borrowing forecasts to £73.5 billion this year and to £49.9 billion next.
+The finance minister also lowered his borrowing forecasts to £73.5 billion this year and to £49.9 billion next year.

-But some analysts questioned how Osborne's figures added up.
+But some analysts questioned how Osborne's figures added up, raising doubts over the forecasts on which his spending plan was based.

 "The reality is this: after five years, the deficit has not been eliminated and this year it is expected to be over £70 billion," he said.

-Osborne sweetened the cuts by announcing an affordable house building programme amid complaints that demand has priced many properties out the reach of all but the wealthiest, particularly in southeast England.
+Osborne sweetened the cuts by announcing an affordable house building programme amid complaints that only the wealthiest can now afford to buy properties, particularly in southeast England.

 The government will build 400,000 affordable homes in the "biggest house building by any government since 1970s", with extra support for London, Osborne added.